Brayo-code/UrbanTrends/Readme.txt

-this is a doc about urbantrend web.
+this is a doc about urbantrend Front-end web Development: